Massive quantum systems as interfaces of quantum mechanics and gravity: Theoretical frameworks for modeling massive quantum systems in the laboratory

 in which $\hat a$ and $\hat a ^\dag$ are the annihilation and creation operators for the radiation mode with free angular frequency $\omega_{\mathrm{c}}$, and where $\hat b$ and $\hat b^\dag$ are the annihilation and creation operator for the mechanical mode with free angular frequency $\omega_{\mathrm{m}}$.
 The operators obey the canonical commutator relation $[\hat a, \hat a^\dag] = [\hat b, \hat b^\dag] = 1$.
-The optomechanical $g_0$ has units of angular frequency and describes the strength of the interaction between the cavity and mechanical modes.
-In most experimental realizations, the coupling is defined as the optical frequency shift per displacement $g_0 = - \partial\omega_c /\partial x$.
-The probe fields acts as the means for both readout and control.
+The optomechanical coupling $g_0$ has units of angular frequency and encodes the strength of the interaction between the cavity and mechanical modes.
+In most experimental realizations, the coupling is defined as the optical frequency shift per displacement $g_0 \equiv - x_{ZPF}\partial\omega_c /\partial x$, where $x_{ZPF} = \sqrt{\hbar/2m \omega_m}$ is the zero-point fluctuation.
+The probe fields act as the means for both readout and control.
 Crucially, the interaction between the bosonic mode and mechanical resonator enables the detection of extremely small displacements, e.g.~due to gravitational effects.
-The nonlinear quantum dynamics generated by the Hamiltonian~\eqref{eq:optomechanical:hamiltonian} were first solved in Refs.~\cite{bose1997preparation,mancini1997ponderomotive}, where it was shown that both the cavity mode and the mechanical mode evolve into highly non-classical superpositions of coherent states.
+The nonlinear quantum dynamics generated by the Hamiltonian in Eq.~\eqref{eq:optomechanical:hamiltonian} were first solved in~\cite{bose1997preparation,mancini1997ponderomotive}, where it was shown that both the cavity mode and the mechanical mode evolve into highly non-classical superpositions of coherent states.
 Particularly, this is a classic way to generate Schr\"{o}dinger cat states of the macroscopic mechanical mode~\cite{bose1999scheme,marshall2003towards,qvarfort2018gravimetry}.
 The solutions were later generalized to time-dependent couplings~\cite{qvarfort2019enhanced}.
 As detailed in Section~\ref{sec:gravitational:decoherence}, the system dynamics of this Hamiltonian have been used for a number of proposals related to the detection of gravitational decoherence.